 Limitations

-• Scientific scope: The classifier predicts a coarse thermophilicity class derived primarily from organism growth temperature (>60°C vs. <30°C) and curated Meltome/BacDive labels; it does not estimate absolute melting temperature (Tm), mutation effects (ΔΔG/ΔTm), or context-specific stability (pH, salts, cofactors, ligands, membranes).
+• Scientific scope and dataset bias: TemBERTureCLS predicts a coarse thermophilicity class primarily derived from organism growth temperature (>60°C vs. <30°C) and curated Meltome/BacDive labels.
+It does not provide absolute melting temperature (Tm), mutation effects (ΔΔG/ΔTm), or environment-specific stability (pH, buffer, ligands, membranes).
+Training data are enriched for bacterial and archaeal proteins; performance can degrade for eukaryotic, viral, antibody, orphan, or heavily engineered sequences, especially when sequence identity to training data is <20%.

 How We Use It